CaldwellYSR/torn-api/README.md

 CLI Tool for querying the [Torn API](https://www.torn.com/api.html) built in Rust.

-## Contributors
+# Contributors

-If you have an questions, you can contact us via email, find us in [Torn](https://www.torn.com), or find us on our [Discord]()
+If you have any questions, you can contact us via email, find us in [Torn](https://www.torn.com), or find us on our [Discord]()

 Echo_2G [<caldwellysr@gmail.com>](mailto:caldwellysr@gmail.com)

 Grunk [<grunk@grunk.xyz>](mailto:grunk@grunk.xyz)

-## Syntax
+# Syntax

-The below examples are preliminary and subject to change, These were selected with some pre-project brainstorming.
+The below examples are preliminary and subject to change as this application is fleshed out, These were selected with some pre-project brainstorming.

 `tornapi stocks --country <CR>` takes input and returns result